jucarave/Stygian-Abyss/README.md

-# Stygian-Abyss
+# Bandersnatch Stygian-Abyss Mod

-Continued development of "Stygian Abyss", the procedural underworld-like, after 2015 7DRL Challenge.

-The original 7DRL can be found here https://github.com/jucarave/7DRL15 and here https://github.com/slashman/stygiangen/tree/7drl
+This is a mod of "Stygian Abyss", based on Netflix Bandersnatch interactive episode

-Play the current version here http://slashie.net/stygian
+Play the current version here http://playbandersnatch.com